-AADPRT has recognized the power of mentorship throughout one's career development as a training director.
-The organization has had informal mentorship initiatives in the past until 2015 when the Membership Committee officially developed and oversaw mentorship and developed the Mentorship Advisory Council.
-Despite these efforts, members continued to request a more robust mentorship program, which was documented multiple times in the 2021 Eikenberg Institute's report - having a mentorship program geared towards preparing minority members for leadership positions throughout the organization was often cited as a critical need.
+Tasks 1) Planning and managing the Annual Meeting New Training Directors' Symposium and organizing the Break-Out Groups which follow 2) Maintaining the AADPRT Manual and Training Director Calendar 3) Offering Virtual Member forums designed to help provide newer TDs with advice and guidance from senior AADPRT members and leadership 4) Facilitating registration of new members and the renewal of current members by monitoring the web-based registration system and interfacing between members and the Executive Director.
+5) Facilitating the timely payment of member dues (email blasts and reminders/ requests to individual members who have not yet registered) 6) Clarifying categories of membership, benefits and dues for each category, and making sure this information is clearly stated on the website Mentorship Committee Background AADPRT has recognized the power of mentorship throughout one's career development as a training director.
+The organization has had informal mentorship initiatives in the past until 2015 when the Membership Committee officially developed and oversaw Mentorship and developed the Mentorship Advisory Council.
+Despite these efforts, members continued to request a more robust mentorship program which was documented multiple times in the 2021 Eikenberg Institute's report (mentoring program geared towards preparing minority members for leadership positions throughout the organization was often cited as a critical need.
 It was also noted that a similar mechanism is needed to attract more students to the profession.
-Creating viable pipelines for racial minorities, complemented by a comprehensive approach to mentoring, was regarded by many to be an effective long-term strategy for the Association to consider.

-The Committee's role is to set up a broad-based mentorship program, responding to the needs of our membership with specific emphasis on new or young training directors and members from under-represented backgrounds.
-The committee will collaborate with other groups including the J.E.D.I., IMG, Membership (new training director support), and award committees, Community Programs Caucus, Directors of Small Programs Caucus to identify and meet mentorship needs across the diverse AADPRT membership.

-- 1. Develop a robust system to identify mentors and mentees - 2.
+Creating viable pipelines for racial minorities, complemented by a comprehensive approach to mentoring, was regarded by many to be an effective long-term strategy for the Association to consider).
+Purpose The Committee's role is to set up a broad-based mentorship program responding to the needs of our membership with specific emphasis on new or young training directors and members from under-represented backgrounds.
+The Committee will collaborate with other committees including J.E.D.I. committee, IMG committee, Community Program Caucus, Directors of Small Programs Caucus, Award Committees, and the New Training Director's Program to identify and meet mentorship needs across the diverse AADPRT membership.
+Tasks - 1.
+Develop a robust system to identify mentors and mentees - 2.
 Develop appropriate educational venues to help train mentors - 3.
-Create mentoring events by topic to be offered virtually throughout the year - 4.
-Collaborate with various committees listed above to identify mentorship needs - 5.
-Collaborate with Ginsberg and IMG Awards Committees that utilize mentors for specific projects - 6.
-Update the AADPRT mentorship webpage annually
+Create mentoring events by topic to be offered virtually throughout the year